Lattice-Driven Electronic Structure Reconstruction in the Commensurate CDW Phase of 1T-Ta$S_2$

-The reconstructed electronic structure and photoemission matrix element effects in 1T-Ta$S_2$ with CCDW phase have been extensively studied using and theoretical techniques.
+The reconstructed electronic structure in 1T-TaS$_2$ with the CCDW phase has been extensively studied using both experimental and theoretical techniques.
 The CDW-induced structural transitions result in the formation of energy gaps, modified band dispersions, and localized states within the gaps.
 Different CCDW phases exhibit distinct electronic properties and ordering patterns.
-The interpretation of photoemission data requires accounting for the photoemission matrix element effects, which can significantly impact the observed spectral features.
+The interpretation of photoemission data requires accounting for this effect, which can significantly impact the observed spectral features.
 Furthermore, the electronic structure and CDW phases in 1T-Ta$S_2$ can be manipulated by external perturbations, providing opportunities for potential applications in future electronic devices.